Rebage-Bangkit2022/Rebage-Cloud/README.md

     educational account purpose from Bangkit 2022.
 The changes made are an application testing that is expected to be perfect when the application enters the final stage.

+## Technology Used

+There are three uses of technology in Google Cloud.
+Among them are Cloud SQL, App Engine, and Vertex AI.
+These three services are used as application service needs on the cloud side to process all requests and data services.

 ### Cloud SQL